kwaldenphd/python-lists-strings-dictionaries-sets/README.md

 # find min value using list variable
 min(list)
 ```

-To use any of the `random` functions, we would first need to import the `random` module.
+NOTE: To use any of the `random` functions, we would first need to import the `random` module.

 ```Python
 # import random module